Design example 4: email different images based on scenarios

 To use an image in your email message it must have an associated URL.

-Add a new form named Emergency Plan Info to the Environment Event Response communication plan created in design example one.
+Add a new form named Emergency Plan Info to the Environment Event Response workflow created in design example one.

 Create a text property as shown below to act as a placeholder in the message layout for the logo image.
 Replace the highlighted text with the URL of your image.

-Add your new logo text property to the communication plan's form layout.
+Add your new logo text property to the form layout.